This is a summary of a recent large class action shingles lawsuit against GAF Timberline Shingles.

 The award included either replacement roof shingles (comparable to the product installed) and/or a cash payment.
 In some cases, depending on the evidence presented in the individual claim, there was a potential to receive payment for other damages, such as the cost of labor and any damage to the roof system and other building materials.

-GAF never issued any public statement admitting the defective nature of the Timberline shingles, the existence of “cracking teams”, and the use of sub-standard materials and practices in the manufacturing process.
+GAF never issued any public statement admitting the defective nature of Timberline shingles, the existence of “cracking teams”, and the use of sub-standard materials and practices in the manufacturing process.

-In the 1990’s, another class action law suit was brought against GAF’s Timberline Shingles.
+In the 1990’s, another class action lawsuit was brought against GAF Timberline.
 This was Coleman, et al. v.
 GAF Building Materials Corporation, CV-96-0954 (Alabama Circuit Court, Mobile County), and involved claims of prematurely cracking and defective shingles.
-This law suit involved only shingles manufactured prior to December 31, 1997.
-GAF paid out more than $13 million to settle.
+This case involved only shingles manufactured prior to December 31, 1997.
+The company paid out more than $13 million to settle.

-According to court documents, once GAF discovered serious problems with the raw materials and manufacturing practices used to produce Timberline shingles, it has changed both to actually meet the necessary ASTM standards.
+According to court documents, once GAF discovered serious problems with its raw materials and manufacturing practices, it has changed both, to actually meet the necessary ASTM standards.

-However, the company has not issued any public statement regarding these changes, and there are no field testing results of the “new generation” Timberline shingles that we know of.
+However, the company has not issued any public statement regarding these changes, and there are no field testing results of the “new generation” products that we know of.

-GAF continues to market this product, making the same claims regarding its quality, durability and warranties as it did prior to the class action law suit.
+GAF continues to market this line, making the same claims regarding its quality, durability and warranties, as it did prior to the lawsuit.

 If the original Court Document was removed (this happens sometimes), we’ve saved a copy here.